Invar

 1. Clock Pendulums

-Clock pendulums were one of the first uses of Invar due to its near zero coefficient linear thermal expansion enabling accurate timekeeping.
+Clock pendulums were one of the first uses of Invar due to its near zero coefficient of linear thermal expansion enabling accurate timekeeping.
 When the clock pendulum was first invented, accuracy was compromised due to the varying temperatures throughout the seasons.
 However, by using Invar, the length of the pendulum didn’t change and therefore the time was always correct.

 2. Optical Engineering & Precision Instruments

-3. Large Aerostructure Moulds
+3. Large Aerostructure Molds

 4. Transportation of Liquid Natural Gas